 They are most often called forest lily or cape lily.
 That’s because their native habitat is the Eastern Cape Province in South Africa where they grow in forested coastal scrub areas.
 Forest lily bulbs first produce foliage, a rosette of elongated, strappy green leaves.
-But in late winter or early spring, forest lily flowers appear.
+In late winter or early spring though, forest lily flowers appear.

-Forest lily flowers grow on tall reddish stems that can rise several feet tall.
+Forest lily flowers grow on tall reddish stems that can rise several feet (up to 1 meter) tall.
 The flowers are at the top in a dense, elongated spike of pink flowers.
 The flowers are shaped like small tubes and droop, not unlike the red hot poker plant flowers most are familiar with.

 Growing Forest Lilies

-If you would like to start growing forest lilies outside, you’ll need to live in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+If you would like to start growing forest lilies outside, you’ll need to live in USDA plant hardiness zones 8 through 10.
 In cooler zones, you can grow them indoors as houseplants.